joao-carloto/RF_Install_Script/README.md

 Tries to open RIDE again.

 Demo Test

-Writes a test scrip on temporary .txt file.
+If Firefox or Chrome are installed, writes a demo test scrip on a .txt file.
+IE won't be used because of needed additional configurations.
-Runs the demo test script using pybot
+Runs the test script using pybot.